What is Accounts Payable?

 With that said, if a company’s accounts payable is consistently on the higher end relative to that of comparable companies, that is typically perceived as a positive sign.

 By pushing back and delaying the required payments, despite already receiving the benefits as part of the transaction, the cash belongs to the company for the time being with no restrictions on how it can be used.

-Therefore, an increase in accounts payable is reflected as an inflow of cash on the cash flow statement, whereas a decrease in accounts payable is shown as an outflow of cash.
+Therefore, an increase in A/P is reflected as an “inflow” of cash on the cash flow statement, whereas a decrease in A/P is shown as an “outflow” of cash.

 An important metric related to accounts payable is days payable outstanding (DPO), which measures the number of days on average it takes for a company to complete a cash payment post-delivery of the product/service from the vendor.

 If DPO gradually increases, this implies the company might have more buyer power – examples of companies with significant buyer power include Amazon and Walmart.

 Sources of Buyer Power: Methods to Extend Payables (DPO)

 From the perspective of suppliers/vendors, landing contracts with large purchase volumes and global branding cause them to lose negotiating leverage; hence, the ability of certain companies to extend payables.